How to Export Pandas DataFrame to an Excel File

 df = pd.DataFrame(data)

-Finally, run the above code in Python (adjusted to your path), and you’ll notice that a new Excel file (called export_dataframe) would be created at the location that you specified.
+Finally, run the above code in Python (adjusted to your path), and you’ll notice that a new Excel file (called my_products) would be created at the location that you specified.

-Note that if you wish to include the index, then simply remove “, index=False” from your code.
+Note that if you wish to include the index, then simply remove “, index=False” from the code.

 Additional Resources